Kitware/ParaView/Documentation/release/ParaView-6.2.0.md

 ## OpenStreetMap support in the GeographicalMap plugin

-You can now fetch OpenStreetMap (OSM) basemaps with the GeographicalMap plugin.
-In **Bounding Box** mode, the filter assembles a tile mosaic covering the requested latitude/longitude extent and georeferences the result using exact OSM tile edges, producing correct origin and spacing in degrees.
-The **Zoom** and **Center** mode preserves the previous single-tile behavior, and an attribution overlay is added to comply with OSM usage policy.
+You can now fetch OpenStreetMap (OSM) basemaps with the GeographicalMap plugin by setting the **Fetching Method** property.
+In "Bounding Box" mode, the filter assembles a tile mosaic covering the requested latitude/longitude extent and georeferences the result using exact OSM tile edges, producing correct origin and spacing in degrees.
+The "Center and Zoom" mode preserves the previous single-tile behavior, and an attribution overlay is added to comply with OSM usage policy.

 ## zSpace macro button mapping